 Nagios runs both agent-based and agentless configurations.
 Independent agents are installed on any hardware or software system to collect data that is then reported back to the management server.
 Agentless monitoring uses existing protocols to emulate an agent.
-Both approaches can monitor file system usage, OS metrics, service and process states and more.
-Examples of Nagios agents include Nagios Remote Data Processor (NRDP), Nagios Cross Platform Agent (NCPA) and NSClient++.
+Both approaches can monitor file system use, OS metrics, service and process states.
+Examples of Nagios agents include Nagios Remote Data Processor (NRDP), Nagios Cross Platform Agent and NSClient++.

-Nagios can also run remote scripts and plug-ins using the Nagios Remote Plugin Executor (NRPE) agent.
-NRPE enables remote monitoring of system metrics such as system load, memory and disk usage.
-It consists of the check_nrpe plug-in, which is stored on the local monitoring machine, and the NRDP, running on the remote machine.
-Nagios uses a plug-in to consolidate data from the NRPE agent before it goes to the management server for processing.
+Nagios can also run remote scripts and plugins using the Nagios Remote Plugin Executor (NRPE) agent.
+NRPE enables remote monitoring of system metrics such as system load, memory and disk use.
+It consists of the check_nrpe plugin, which is stored on the local monitoring machine, and NRDP, which runs on the remote machine.
+Nagios uses a plugin to consolidate data from the NRPE agent before it goes to the management server for processing.
 NRPE can also communicate with Windows agents to monitor Windows machines.

-There are around 50 plug-ins developed and maintained by Nagios, while there are over 3,000 from the community.
-These plug-ins are categorized into lists including hardware, software, cloud, OSes, security, log files and network connections.
-As an example, when used in conjunction with environmental-sensing systems, a Nagios plug-in can share data on environmental variables, such as temperature, humidity or barometric pressure.
+There are around 50 plugins developed and maintained by Nagios, while there are over 3,000 from the community.
+These plugins are categorized into lists including hardware, software, cloud, OSes, security, log files and network connections.
+As an example, when used in conjunction with environmental-sensing systems, a Nagios plugin can share data on environmental variables, such as temperature, humidity or barometric pressure.

 Users can choose among free and paid options, depending on the needed services and support.

 Nagios XI monitors IT infrastructure components such as applications, OSes, networks and system metrics.
-Plug-ins are supported for these infrastructure components to expand on XI's monitoring capabilities.
+Plugins are supported for these infrastructure components to expand on XI's monitoring capabilities.